motion55/motion55.github.io/README.md

 # motion55.github.io

+This will add the option to add Gizduino boards through the Boards Manager.
-Use this URL on the Boards manager to install Gizduino boards support on the Arduino IDE.
+Copy and paste this URL in the "Additional Boards Manager URLs" box in the Preferences dialog.

 https://motion55.github.io/package_motion55_gizduino_index.json